Menu

 Residence title for the purpose of employment based on §18g immigration law (EU Blue Card)

-1. a German university degree or a degree from a foreign university which is recognised in Germany,
+1. a German or foreign university degree recognized in Germany,

 * Science, Technology, Engineering or Mathematics